Welcome to Part 2 of our Summer Series: Icy Treats Edition!

 We don’t know how to put this without sounding like we’re just spurting hyperbole, so we’ll keep it simple: this ice cream is insane.
 It’s so good that there is actual silence in our kitchen when we’re eating it.
 You may not realize how rare that is, but…it is.
 In a perfect world, we’d just walk around with this ice cream in our mouth at all times, but after a brief poll of our friends, we learned that continuously having ice cream in our mouths might be considered “gross” by others.
 Whatever.

 Ice cream is one of our very favorite foods, but seasonal ice cream flavors always score highest on our love-o-meter.
-As we roll through summer and all the corresponding produce that pops up in turn, we’re always looking to use everything up before they disappear again.
-We wait all year long for these guys, so we want to eat them up in every way possible while they last.
+As we roll through summer and the corresponding produce popping up in turn, we’re always looking to use it all before it disappears into fall.
+We wait the whole year for fruits like nectarines, so when they show up, want to eat them in every dish we can while they last.

 We like to put recipes on this site that include ingredient showstoppers for us: things that if we see them in the store, in a dish, on a menu—we’re done.
 No more perusing necessary.
 There are some ingredients that just make a meal for us, no matter what else is going in.
 Nectarines and buttermilk are two of those ingredients for us, but together, they’re somehow even better.

 Flavor-wise, color-wise, texture-wise, nectarines and buttermilk are a perfect match.
 They complement each other in every way, and when it comes to ice cream, they produce some serious magic.
 Buttermilk is tangy, creamy, and refreshing, which is pretty awesome since those three adjectives don’t often describe one food.
 While we love it year-round, summertime just begs for cold buttermilk’s crispness.
 Thankfully, it’s versatile enough to be used in dishes for every meal.
 In this recipe, it cuts through some of the heaviness in ice cream that can dull other flavors, especially delicate ones like fruit, without competing with the nectarines.
 It also makes the fruit’s wonderful tartness sing.
-Since a ripe nectarine will bring considerable sweetness to the equation, too, you can comfortably cut down on some of the added sugar and just let the fruit speak for itself (which it does very well here, we might add).
-As for looks, the summer-glow sunset colors of a nectarine against buttermilk’s cream would almost be too pretty to eat if it weren’t also so mouthwateringly appealing.
+Since a ripe nectarine will bring considerable sweetness to the equation, too, you can comfortably cut down on some of the added sugar and just let the fruit do its thing (which it does very well here, we might add).
+As for looks, the summer-glow sunset colors of a nectarine against buttermilk would almost be too pretty to eat if it weren’t so delicious.